odeviceblack/sscanf/README.md

 ### SSCANF_COLOUR_FORMS:

 There are multiple valid colour input formats, which you can enable or disable here.
-The parameter is a bitmap for all the following values:
+The parameter is a bit map (flags) for all the following values:

 * `1` - `#RGB`
 * `2` - `#RRGGBB`